wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/2-office-add-in-single-sign-on.md

 Azure AD applications used to support SSO in Office Add-ins have many requirements.
 For example, they must be multitenant applications, they expose the `access_as_user` permission, and should also trust all Office client applications calling the app.

-The developer tools provided by Microsoft include a utility, **configure-sso**, that will register the Azure AD application with all the required settings during your development process.
+The developer tools provided by Microsoft include the utility **configure-sso** that will register the Azure AD application with all the required settings during your development process.

 Another unit in this module will go into depth on how to create a new Azure AD application for use by an Office Add-in that implements SSO.